 Broadly, my research interests are centered in the area of economic anthropology.
 In recent years I have conducted research and published on informal finance and retail businesses in Mexico.
 I am also currently working on a project to evaluate the impact of ethnic studies courses on students' attitides and perceptions about minority groups.

 Besides teaching and conducting research, I am actively engaged in curriculum development, institutional oversight of research involving human subjects (IRB), and inclusive excellence.
-I served as the Chairperson of the Campus Curriculum Committee for the academic year 2013-14, and have been the University of Wisconsin Colleges' Institutional Review Board (IRB) Chair since Fall 2011.
-I am the Chair of the Campus Steering Commitee for 2014-2015.
+I served as the Chairperson of the Campus Curriculum Committee for the academic year 2013-14, and was the University of Wisconsin Colleges' Institutional Review Board (IRB) Chair from Fall 2011 to Spring 2014.

 In August 2013, I was selected to be a member of the Academy for Leadership and Innovation Class II (2014), a leadership development and critical thinking class designed for faculty, academic staff, and classified staff working in the UW Colleges and the UW-Extension, as well as those with UW-Extension appointments at other UW institutions.
 The class began its work in February 2014.
 This class is the successor program to The Leadership Academy and before the administrative merger of our two institutions, the Extension Administrative Leadership Program (EALP).